evanthegrayt/cdc/README.md

 # cdc [directory]
 I have a few directories in which I clone repositories.
-This function will change directory to the passed arguement, no matter which directory it's in, complete with tab-completion for its arguments (if you're using `zsh`).
+This function will change directory to the passed arguement, no matter which directory it's in, complete with tab-completion for its arguments (although this currently only works if you're using `.oh-my-zsh`.
+There is an issue to update this when I have the time).

 I chose to make this function rather than editing `$CDPATH` because I don't like changing the default bahavior of `cd`, but you could just as easily do the